josemarioomrqz/3013-JoseMarquez/Assignments/P01/README.md

 - **Edge Cases & Design Tradeoffs:**

-    - Works optimally if heuristics is admissible (never overestimates the true cost).
+    - Works optimally if heuristics are admissible (never overestimate the true cost).
-    - Performance can degrade significantly if heuristics is poorly chosen.
+    - Performance can degrade significantly if heuristics are poorly chosen.
     - Tradeoff between heuristic complexity and computational overhead.

-3. ## Uses Cases/Imapct
+3. ## Use Cases & Impact

 - **Real-World Applications:**